andre-anan-gilbert/Twitter-Sentiment-Analysis/README.md

 helm repo update pfisterer-hadoop
 ```

+#### Deployment

 If issues arise, try to redeploy k8s resources.

 After initial startup it might fail if executed to quickly after starting kafka.
 Just re-run **skaffold dev** a little bit later.

-Here are some commands to completely redeploy Hadoop and Kafka <br />
+If deployment still doesn't work, here are some commands to completely redeploy Hadoop and Kafka <br />
 To delete strimzi resources

 ```bash